-E3 Africa, through our Ugandan non-governmental organization (NGO) – EENU, has title to approximately 30± acres of rich farm land east of the town of Moyo in northern Uganda.
+E3 Africa, through our Ugandan non-governmental organization (NGO)- EENU, has title to approximately 30 acres of fertile farmland east of the town of Moyo in northern Uganda.
 The full build-out on the site would be broken down into multiple phases and include:

-- Dr. Susan Menking Hall, which will serve as a multipurpose space, cafeteria, gym, health clinic and more (Phase 1 completed February 18, 2017)
+- Dr. Susan G. Menking Multi-Purpose Hall, which will serve as space for a cafeteria, gym, health clinic and more (completed February 18, 2017)

 - Administration building